 The Santa Barbara County Education Office supports 20 school districts, nearly 70,000 students, and partners with organizations countywide.

 Dr. Salcido also provides support and leadership to statewide educational committees and projects.
-In 2016, she was appointed by the California State Board of Education to serve on the California Practitioner’s Advisory Board.
+She is chair of the Teaching and Learning Advisory Committee for the California County Superintendents Educational Services Association (CCSESA).
 She is a chapter board member of the Association of California School Administrators (ACSA), and was recognized by the ACSA region as Administrator of the Year in 2017.